 what is high sensitivity?

-According to Dr. Elaine Aron, being a Highly Sensitive Person (HSP) is an inherited trait that is characterized by an overactive nervous system.
-HSPs process and absorb more emotional and physical information than average, which can result in feelings of overwhelm.
+According to Dr. Elaine Aron, author of The Highly Sensitive Person, high sensitivity is an inherited trait characterized by an overactive nervous system.
+Highly Sensitive People (HSP) process and absorb more emotional and physical information than average, which can result in feelings of overwhelm.

 On the plus side, high sensitivity equips you with important tools, such as intuition and creativity, the hunger for knowledge, and the quest to understand life on a deeper level.